teamnovu/nuxt-breaky/README.md

 ## Usage

-The breaky module automatically adds the breaky plugin when run in `development` mode.
+The breaky module automatically adds the breaky plugin when in `development` mode.
 No need to register or include it anywhere else.

 ### Configuration

-You can add options to the breaky using both the module options and the Nuxt config way.
+You can pass options to the breaky using both the module options and the Nuxt config way.

 ```js
 {